Aungphyohan5/Challenge-01/README.md

 ## Tasks Completed

 - Updated title from Website to Horiseon
-- Semantic HTML elements were replaced instead of div
+- Semantic HTML elements were replaced
 - Added alt text to images
-- Debugged the link error for "Search Engine Optimization
+- Debugged the link error for "Search Engine Optimization"
-- Classes and elements are seperated in CSS
+- Classes and elements were separated in CSS

 ## Links